City National Bank of Florida: History

 Caja Madrid, based in Spain, approached CNBFL in early 2008 and purchased the bank.
 In 2009, Jorge Gonzalez, a 20-year veteran banker with Wachovia, became the president and CEO of CNBFL.
 In May 2013, Bankia, formerly Caja Madrid, announced that it had signed an agreement to sell CNBFL to Banco de Credito e Inversiones (BCI), based in Chile.

 In December 2017, CNBFL acquired TotalBank from Banco Santander for $528 million.
 TotalBank had been a subsidiary of Banco Popular Español, which Santander absorbed in 2017.
 In July 2018, the branches of TotalBank were converted to CNBFL locations.
 CNBFL acquired Executive National Bank, in 2020.

-City National Bank of Florida's 12 Board of Directors are Chairman Fernando Capablanca, Marcela Perez de Alonso, Mark B. Rosenberg, Neisen O. Kasdin, Esq., Maria Grisel Vega, Eugenio von Chrismar Carvajal, Ronald Lindhart, Diego Yarur Arrasate, Charles C. Papy, Carlos Becerra, Jaret L. Davis and Jorge Gonzalez.
+City National Bank of Florida's 12 Board of Directors are Chairman Eugenio von Chrismar Carvajal, Patricia Menendez Cambo, Hector Tundidor Jr., Neisen O. Kasdin, Esq., Maria Grisel Vega, Ronald Lindhart, Diego Yarur Arrasate, Charles C. Papy, Carlos Becerra, Jaret L. Davis and Jorge Gonzalez.

 Awards and recognition

 City National Bank of Florida has been recognized for its community involvement and has held an “Outstanding” community reinvestment rating from the Office of the Comptroller of the Currency (OCC) for the past 18 years.
 It continues to be one of the most liquid and best capitalized banks in Florida and is rated 5 stars "Superior" by BauerFinancial.
 CNBFL was named one of the Best Banks to Work For by American Banker magazine, for two consecutive years.
 CNBFL was voted Best Community Bank, Best Business Bank, Best Bank for Commercial Real Estate, Best Bank for Jumbo Loans, Best Private Bank and Best Foreign National Mortgage Lender by the readers of the Daily Business Review for the eight consecutive years as of 2020.
 The South Florida Business Journal named it Business of the Year in 2013 and Community Bank of the Year in 2013 and 2011.

 CNBFL was the only retail bank in Florida that had no customer complaints filed against it with state regulators in 2011.
 The bank posted record earnings in 2012.
 These benchmarks have earned City National Bank recognition by the community, media and analysts: